chrisbrooksbank-parliament/uk-parliament-mcp-lab/README.md

 This project helps Artificial Intelligence (AI) assistants, like Microsoft Copilot, answer questions using comprehensive official data from the UK Parliament.
 It acts as a bridge, allowing the AI to access up-to-date, reliable information directly from the source, covering members, bills, voting records, committees, debates, procedures, and much more.

+## New development work
+New development work is proceeding on this fork : https://github.com/ChrisBrooksbank/uk-parliament-mcp-lab So its recommended to go there.

+Highlights :
+* Easy to install (```pip install uk-parliament-mcp```)
+* Improvements to documentation and code

 ## 🔥 ESSENTIAL: System Prompt (Required for Best Results!)

 **IMPORTANT**: You MUST use the starting system prompt when starting a new conversation.
 This is critical for accurate responses.